eecs280staff/tutorials/docs/setup_visualstudio.md

 ### Add existing files
 If you have starter files, add them to your project directory.
 This example is from EECS 280 Project 1.
 Your URL or files might be different.

-We'll use the WSL (Ubuntu) terminal to download, unpack, and move starter files into the `src` subdirectory.
-Your URL or folder might be different.  **Pro-tip:** [copy/paste instructions for WSL](setup_wsl.html#how-do-i-copy-and-paste).

 <div class="primer-spec-callout warning" markdown="1">
-**Pitfall:** Make sure you're in the subdirectory containing your source code.
+**Pitfall:** Make sure you're in the directory containing your source code.
 ```console
 $ ls
 main.cpp